psusarla/spring-kafka/README.md

 # Introduction

+This is a simple Spring Boot app to demonstrate sending and receiving of messages in Kafka using spring-kafka and Postgres database.

 This application has two main components:
 A producer sends events to a Kafka Topic
 A consumer receives the events and writes to a postgres database

-# Spring-Kafka
+# Testing the app

-This is a simple Spring Boot app to demonstrate sending and receiving of messages in Kafka using spring-kafka.

 As Kafka topics are not created automatically by default, this application requires that you create the following topic manually.